What You Should Do If You Are In a NY Car Accident

 We are available 24/7 and can help you through this stressful ordeal.
 Our accident attorneys at Peter DeFilippis & Associates can offer you additional guidance and assistance and walk you through the necessary steps following an auto, truck, motorcycle, bus, bike or pedestrian accident.

-THE POLICE will write a legal record of the incident showing who was involved and what happened.
-Make sure you obtain the officer’s name, their precinct, address, and telephone number.
-They should give you a slip of paper used to retrieve the report from the precinct when it is completed.
-In some cases you may only have 30 days to retrieve the final police report from the precinct before it is sent to the DMV in Albany, so keep the time limitation in mind.
-Be sure the police listen to your statement at the scene of the incident as to how the incident happened and any injuries sustained, if you are able to communicate.
+If a person is injured or killed, under NY law, those involved must exchange information and report the accident immediately to the POLICE.
+They’ll write a record of the incident showing who was involved and what happened.
+Obtain the officer’s name, precinct address and phone number.
+They will give you a slip of paper to get the report from the precinct when completed.
+In some cases you may only have 30 days to obtain the final report from the precinct before it’s sent to the DMV in Albany.
+If you are able, be sure the police listen to your statement as to how the incident happened and any injuries.

 DO NOT accept blame or argue with anyone at the scene of the accident.
 Many factors and variables are analyzed before fault, if any, can be assessed.
 Don’t jump to conclusions at the scene and instead focus on attending to your health and gathering information, if possible.